 While in the area, take the time to visit the Villages of Almaguin.
 Spread across the Almaguin Highlands, the collection of friendly and welcoming communities are home to quaint accommodations, as well as exceptional hiking, paddling, cycling, and culinary experiences.

 While in South River, be sure to visit the Highlander Brew Co., one of Ontario’s northern-most craft breweries.
-Their new facility is now open and includes a retail outlet that sells local artisan products alongside their popular tasting bar.
+Their first class facility is now open and includes a retail outlet that sells local artisan products alongside their popular tasting bar.
 South River is also home to the Forgotten Trails Association.
 Their four season back country trails are perfect for hiking or cycling.

 More than just home to several outfitters, the Town of Kearney is located on the Magnetawan River system which provides excellent day paddling opportunities, as well as having several walking trails to explore.